Legal Malpractice Research, Articles and Publications

 Harsh Rule of the Statute of Limitations in Legal Malpractice Cases

-The term “statute of limitations” refers to the period of time in which a plaintiff may bring a lawsuit against a defendant for a claim.
-Different types of cases are governed by different statute of limitations period (for instance, six years for contract actions in New York, three years for tort actions in New York).
+The term “ opens in a new windowstatute of limitations” refers to the period of time in which a plaintiff may bring a lawsuit against a defendant for a claim.
+Different types of cases are governed by different statute of limitations period (for instance, six years for contract actions in New York, three years for opens in a new windowtort actions in New York).
 The effect of the statute of limitations is that a plaintiff bringing a lawsuit after that period of time has expired is barred from bringing it, and the lawsuit will be dismissed as untimely…. (more)

 How the “Continuous Representation” Doctrine Helps Injured Clients